Game Shows describe fixed-format shows in which contestants compete for prizes.

 Fred Silverman on Goodson-Todd, Heatter-Quigley, Monty Hall, and Chuck Barris.

-Ira Skutch on Campus Hoopla, which featured regular Eva Marie Saint before her greater fame as a movie actress
+Ira Skutch on Campus Hoopla featuring Eva Marie Saint as a regular before her greater fame as a movie actress

 Ira Skutch on the challenges of staging and directing a game show, specifically What's My Line? and how the audience was filmed